Europaviertel

 The Europaviertel (European quarter) is a housing and business quarter development in the Gallus district of Frankfurt am Main, Germany.
-Development work began in 2005, and the development is scheduled for completion by 2019.
-The area will have offices, hotels, apartments, parks, shopping, and leisure facilities.
-After its completion, Europaviertel will approximately have a population of 30,000 workers and 10,000 residents.
+It is built on the former ground of the main goods station Hauptgüterbahnhof.
+Development work began in 2005, and the first building was opened in 2006.
+Upon its completion, the area will have offices, hotels, apartments, a school and social infrastructure, parks, and shopping and leisure facilities.
+The completion of a connection to Frankfurt's U-Bahn is planned for after 2025.
+Europaviertel will approximately have a population of 30,000 workers and 8,000 to 10,000 residents; This ratio could still shift in favor of the number of residents due to the increased demand for apartments since around 2012.
 The Skyline Plaza complex, including a shopping mall and congress center, is within the district.